 Avishai Bar-Asher

 First documented in tenth-century manuscripts and commentaries, Sefer Yeṣirah (The Book of Formation) was known throughout the Middle Ages in three primary versions.
-Two of these versions are similar in terms of their internal order and are distinguished from one another in terms of the relative lengths—these are known to scholarship as the “short recension” and “long recension.”
+Two of these versions are similar in terms of their internal order and are distinguished from one another in their relative lengths—these are known to scholarship as the “short recension” and “long recension.”
 The third version differs in its internal ordering from the other two versions and is known to scholarship as “Saʿadiah’s recension,” as this version is embedded in Saʿadiah Gaon’s commentary.
 Compared with the short and long recensions, this third version has had relatively little impact on the reception history of Sefer Yeṣirah in the past millennium.
-More significantly, scholarly consensus has determined this third version to be a product of artificial ordering and late redaction.
+More significantly, scholarly consensus has determined this third version to be a product of late redaction and artificial ordering.